Skip to main content

 Applicants who have successfully completed a BDA accredited course for APS within the last three years can apply.

-You may also apply for APS via an Individual Merit route if you have significant experience in the teaching of learners with SpLD, and have completed a n SpLD course more than 5 years ago, however this should not be seen as an alternative to taking a course in teaching learners with SpLD/dyslexia.
+You may also apply for APS via an Individual Merit route if you have significant experience in the teaching of learners with SpLD, and have completed an SpLD course more than 5 years ago, however this should not be seen as an alternative to taking a course in teaching learners with SpLD/dyslexia.

 How to apply for APS